chmald/ai-agents/README.md

 **A multi‑tenant, agent‑based platform that automates coding, security, marketing, and business‑development.**

 > The project is split into micro‑services that can be run locally, in Kubernetes, or in a SaaS‑style "multi‑tenant" deployment.
-> Each agent is a thin wrapper around an LLM (GPT‑4o‑mini or Llama‑2‑70B).
+> Each agent is a thin wrapper around an LLM (Azure OpenAI GPT‑4o‑mini or local models).
 > The stack is intentionally container‑native so that you can ship a single `docker‑compose.yaml` to a new customer, or build a Helm chart for a managed Kubernetes deployment.

 ---